Program overview

 The Media Arts & Cultures program offers several unique features that enhance the learning experience:

-- Courses that pair theoretical studies with practical applications, such as film production and game design.
+• Courses that combine critical studies with hands-on production, such as film and game design.

 Career Options